Erzinrost/Yandex-Wordstat/README.md

 📌 **Installation**
 -------------------

-Run the following commands one after another in your terminal:
+Run the following commands one after another in your terminal/shell/command line:

 ### **1️⃣ Clone the Repository and Set Directory**
 ```